tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-Events are associated to the members of the aggregate that virtually change the state of the aggregate (i.e. operates  add/update/delete on their models).
-They are defined as Discriminated Union (Du) type.

-The abstract definition of an Event is:
+As I said before, some members of an aggregate act as "state changer", operating add/update/delete on one or more of its models.
+Those members have a 1 to 1 correspondence with the cases associated to the event type of that aggregate.
+In essence each aggregate has an associated Event type and such event type is a Discriminated Union (Du) type with a case associated to "state changer" members of the aggregate.

+An event type can be defined, in abstract, as something that, when processed, return a new state of the aggregate or an error, which fits the following definition:

 ```FSharp
     type Event<'A> =